jcfain/TCodeESP32/README.md

   ### FILE SYSTEM
     Make sure modify /data/userSettings.json with your wifi ssid and password.
     Upload the filesystem image and monitor the COM port to se the ip address.

+    If you only want bluetooth you should be able to just pair with the board and connect to the COM port created.